tomrussobuilds/orchard-ml/README.md

 ### Conclusion

-This project shows how a classic, lightweight architecture like ResNet-18 can perform extremely well on a compact medical-image dataset when paired with a careful training setup.
+This project demonstrates how a classic, lightweight architecture like ResNet-18 can perform extremely well on a compact medical-image dataset when paired with a careful, modern training setup.

-The goal is not to chase leaderboard scores, but to provide a **clean, stable, reproducible** pipeline that others can reuse or extend with minimal friction.
+The goal is to provide a clean, stable, reproducible pipeline that others can reuse or extend with minimal friction.

-If you find this project useful, feedback and suggestions are always welcome.
+If you find this project useful, feedback and suggestions are always welcome!